NathanaelONeill/3D_designs/README.md

-# 3D Designs for Neuropixels Experiments
+# 3D Designs for experiments using Neuropixels probes

 This repository features a series of 3D models designed for use in acute and chronic experiments using Neuropixels probes.